hogihung/flex_blogger/README.md

 #Flex Blogger

-**Note: This application is currently in the early development stage.
-We will be making many changes.
-Please keep that in mind if you clone.**
+**Note: This application is ready for early adoption.
+There may be a few updates as we discover and fix bugs or modify features.**

 * Ruby version: 2.1.5
 * Rails version: 4.1.7
 * Database:  Postgres
 * Test suite:  RSpec
-* Frontend Framework: Bourbon, Neat, Bitters and Refill<br>
+* Frontend CSS Framework: Bourbon, Neat, Bitters and Refill<br>
 * Authentication: Clearance
 * Form Generator: Simple Form
 * Templating Language: Erb

 *See the Gemfile for more information*